-It’s one of the first questions new authors ask: “How long should my book be?
-How many words should I write?”
+It’s one of the first questions new authors ask us: “How long should my book be?
+How many words should I write in my manuscript?”
 Here is some useful guidance, from children’s books to fantasy novels.

 First-time authors come to us for help to take their book idea to the next level.
 One of the first issues to address is the desired word count of the book.
 That determines everything from the ghostwriting fee to the outline they’ll need for their manuscript.
 We get questions like: